sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 standalone mode using resources in the POWDER indoor over-the-air (OTA) lab.
 The indoor OTA lab includes:

-- 4x NI X310 SDRs, each with a UBX-160 daughter card occupying channel 0.
-The
-  TX/RX and RX2 ports on this channel are connected to broadband antennas.
-The SDRs are connected via fiber to near-edge compute resources.

 You can find a diagram of the lab layout here: [OTA Lab Diagram](https://gitlab.flux.utah.edu/powderrenewpublic/powder-deployment/-/raw/master/diagrams/ota-lab.png)